 The Samsung Galaxy Buds Plus are the better option where it really counts

-Sure, the Samsung Galaxy Buds Live are shiny and new, but new isn’t always better.
+Sure, the Samsung Galaxy Buds Live is shiny and new, but new isn’t always better.
 The Galaxy Buds Plus and Galaxy Buds Live share a lot of features.
 They have identical codec support, similar software features, and even their charging cases do exactly the same thing.
 On paper, they should be neck and neck, but they just aren’t.

 In areas like battery life, sound quality, and isolation—what I affectionately call: “the stuff that matters”—the Samsung Galaxy Buds Plus offer a lot more to bargain hunters and commuters alike.
 They have best-in-class battery life, excellent sound, and very good isolation.
 In comparison, the Samsung Galaxy Buds Live have decidedly average battery life, decently accurate sound, and isolation that struggles thanks to an unsealed ear canal.